This post may contain affiliate links. Please read my disclosure policy.

 - Remove the central seed and cut them in small cubes.

-- Boil the chayote with 1 tsp of salt for 20 minutes.
+- Boil the chayote with 1 teaspoon of salt for 20 minutes at medium heat.

-- Once the Chayote is cooked, drain it and transfer it in a bowl to cool completely.
+- Once the Chayote is fork tender, drain it and transfer it to a bowl to cool completely.

-- To start, add ½ cup of mussels water and 1/3 of fish fumet to the Chayote and blend.
+- Start by adding ½ cup of mussels water and ⅓ of fish fumet to the Chayote and blend in a food processor.

-Once the mousse is ready, just pour it into the dishes and decorate with a few mussels and cime di rapa or Begonia edible flowers.
+Once the mousse is ready, pour it into the dishes and decorate it with a few mussels and Begonia or broccoli rabe heads.

-Drizzle with some extra virgin olive oil and pepper.
+Drizzle with some extra virgin olive oil and black pepper.

 As main you can serve: